 Important: From approximately the mid-point of this leg you are now crossing the main navigational channel.

 Please note the channel markers and be aware of any powered vessels using this channel.

 Keeping close to the Goolwa North shoreline head back towards the bridge.

 Keep an eye out for the 4 shipwrecks along the way.

 Leg 9.
 (1.2km)

-Head under the bridge and return to the finish at the GAC keeping close to the shoreline.
+Head under the bridge between the shoreline and the first pylon and return to the finish at the GAC keeping close to the shoreline.

 Remember to check back in to confirm your safe return and collect your lunch voucher.